KakorHolloway/flask-demo-devops/README.md

-# Project to help understand DevOps and CI/CD mecanisms
+# Project to help understand DevOps and CI/CD mechanisms